Messor angularis – Colony with Queen and workers

 – Wintering (winter rest): None

-– Humidity: Relatively low overall but constant and high in a small area.
+– Humidity: Relatively low overall but constant and high over a small area.
+All our Anthills are designed for this species.

-All our Anthills are designed for this species. – Drinker: Recommended in the feeding area (special drinker, drops of water or damp cotton) but optional if the humidity of the nest is correct.
+– Drinker: Recommended in the feeding area (special drinker, drops of water or damp cotton) but optional if the humidity of the nest is correct.

-Avoid strong light and illuminating bulbs.
-A suitable heater for Messor angularis is a ceramic bulb or a heating mat. – Size of the queen: approximately 12mm
+– Brightness: Never sunshine.
+Avoid too strong light and illuminating bulbs.
+A heater suitable for Messor angularis is a ceramic bulb or a heating mat.

 – Size of the workers: From 4 to 9mm

-– Castes: Presence of small workers (minors), large ones with developed, colorful heads and powerful mandibles (majors) as well as a whole range of intermediate sizes (medias) – Estimated speed of development: A few dozen workers
+– Castes: Presence of small workers (minors), large ones with developed, colored heads and powerful mandibles (majors) as well as a whole range of intermediate sizes (medias)

-per first year, up to a few hundred the following year (depending on conditions).
+– Estimated speed of development: A few dozen workers the first year, up to a few hundred the following year (depending on conditions).

 Did you know that, to sum up: